logo

 https://cps.edu//Pages/home.aspx

-How to Become a Substitute Teacher with Chicago Public Schools
+How to Become a Substitute Teacher With CPS

 To work as a substitute teacher in Chicago, you will need an Illinois Substitute Teacher License.
 To be eligible for this license, you must have a bachelor’s degree.
-You can apply online through the Educator Licensure Information System by completing the application form online, mailing your official transcript, and paying the $100 fee.
-The license is valid for five years, at which point you will be allowed to renew the license.
+You can apply online on the Educator Licensure Information System (ELIS).
+The license is valid for five years and is renewable.

 Private and Charter School Teacher Requirements in Chicago

 Private and charter schools in Chicago set their own hiring requirements and qualifications; however, many schools prefer to hire teachers with state licensure to ensure they are knowledgeable and well-prepared for classroom leadership.
-A bachelor’s degree in a content-specific area is likely the minimum requirement for these jobs.
+A bachelor’s degree in a related content area is usually the minimum requirement for these jobs.
 Contact private and charter schools directly to learn about job opportunities and hiring procedures.
 Private schools and charter schools often require families to apply for spaces and may have additional admission requirements based on the school specialty or reputation.
-Here are some well-known schools in the Chicago area.

 The Largest K-12 Schools in Chicago

-The following table is designed to help you compare public, private, and charter schools in the city of Chicago that may be hiring teachers.
+The following table is designed to help you compare public, private, and charter schools in the City of Chicago that may be hiring teachers.2

 SchoolTypeGrade Level# StudentsStudent-Teacher